 As theorized, the effects of a longer commitment to hold the ZLB results in a more dynamic reaction.
 Deviations of inflation from the target and output gap from normal overshoot in subsequent quarters of the policy announcement.
 An alternate model that includes a probability to renege on the policy measure, i.e. with imperfect credibility shows higher effectiveness with respect to output and inflation gap stability.
 Thus showing that a more powerful policy is likely to be accompanied by a less credible promise.

-The usage of unconventional policies are relatively nascent or negligible in its explicit popularisation in India.
+The usage of unconventional policies is relatively nascent or negligible in its explicit popularisation in India.
 However, the Monetary Policy Committee frequently uses forward guidance especially in the aftermath of the recent pandemic, along with a halt to deficit financing post the last decade of the 20th Century.
 Fiscal prudence, at least on paper, has witnessed beautiful compliance in terms of the Fiscal Responsibility and Budget Management Act, 2003 (FRBM).
-A heavy reliance on indirect tax revenue that shot up to 50 percent of gross tax revenue in FY2019 has also snowballed into combined customs, VAT, and excise to reach 10.5 percent of GDP.
+Heavy reliance on indirect tax revenue that shot up to 50 percent of gross tax revenue in FY2019 has also snowballed into combined customs, VAT, and excise to reach 10.5 percent of GDP.
 The permanent nature of cesses is a point of contention and debate.
-Although recent (conventional) fiscal stimuli has resulted in the Finance Minister invoking a breach in the permissible limit of fiscal deficit (percent of GDP) owing to emergency concerns, possible pathways to utilise indirect GST brackets to initiate spending remains a lucrative idea.
+Although recent (conventional) fiscal stimuli have resulted in the Finance Minister invoking a breach in the permissible limit of fiscal deficit (percent of GDP) owing to emergency concerns, possible pathways to utilize indirect GST brackets to initiate spending remains a lucrative idea.